oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 The Majoric System is a spelling based mnemonic system for remembering number sequences, with mechanisms to avoid spelling issues.

-It combines the Major and Dominic systems, with the purpose of making it much more flexible than the Dominic system and with a more intuitive letter ordering than the Major system.
+It combines the Major and Dominic systems.
+It's more flexible than the Dominic system.
+It's less based on perceived sounds, compared to the Major System.

 In the Majoric system, vowels are significant.
 A vowel which starts a word, directly encodes a digit.
 This makes it a easy to form words starting with vowels.